The Temple University Collaborative

 A randomized, controlled trial of the effectiveness of distance supported education for post-secondary students with psychiatric disabilities

 Building upon the Temple University Collaborative’s prior work assessing supported education programs, this study is assessing how effective an online supported education intervention can be in assisting students who have psychiatric disabilities, focusing specifically on with college completion and academic achievement.
-For more information on this study, or to see if you’re eligible, click here.

 A cross-sectional study assessing factors associated with community living and participation